Skip to main content

 Like butter, coconut oil is high in saturated fat.
-Saturated fats may cause blood cholesterol levels to rise.
-They may promote the buildup of fatty deposits in your arteries and increase your risk of developing heart disease.
-The 2020-2025 Dietary Guidelines for Americans advise limiting your intake of saturated fat to less than 10% of your daily calories.
+Saturated fats may cause blood cholesterol levels to rise and increase your risk of developing heart disease.
+The 2020-2025 Dietary Guidelines for Americans advise limiting your intake of saturated fat.

 Here’s a summary of some of the evidence behind a few of the more common health claims associated with coconut oil.